Magnetic Flux Response of Non-Hermitian Topological Phases: Classification of flux response in all NH point-gapped symmetry classes

 NH class AII$^\dagger$ has a TRS$^\dagger$ squaring to minus one, which quantizes the flux $\phi = 0, \pi$.
 As outlined in \ref{sec:sym-herm_ext}, the corresponding EHH introduces a chiral symmetry $\bar{\Sigma}_{\mathcal{C}}$, which combines with TRS to form a PHS with $\bar{U}_{\mathcal{P}}\bar{U}_{\mathcal{P}}^* = -\bar{U}_{\mathcal{T}}\bar{U}_{\mathcal{T}}^* = +1$.
 Consequently, the EHH is in Hermitian class DIII, which is $\ztwo$ classified for both 1D and 2D~\cite{Ryu2010}.

-The flux response of the EHH in Hermitian class DIII shows two zero energy modes for each flux tube (see App.~\ref{sec:DIII-d=2}).
-As the construction of the EHH can be repeated for every complex energy inside the point gap, the point gap of a corresponding NH system fills with flux tube localized modes.
+The flux response of the EHH in Hermitian class DIII shows two zero energy modes for each flux core (see App.~\ref{sec:DIII-d=2}).
+As the construction of the EHH can be repeated for every complex energy inside the point gap, the point gap of a corresponding NH system fills with flux core localized modes.
 Consequently, models in NH class AII$^\dagger$ show a flux skin effect for $\phi = \pi$.
-A periodic system contains two flux tubes $\phi = \pm \pi$, each localizing an extensive number of modes.
+A periodic system contains two flux cores $\phi = \pm \pi$, each localizing an extensive number of modes.
 This number scales with the extension of the system along the direction containing the two defects, denoted by $L_\perp$ (see App.~\ref{sec:2dflux-scaling}).

 \tocless